EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-05.md

 from fastapi import Depends

-from .config import SettingsDep from .database import SessionDep from .repository import MovieRepository as InMemoryRepository from .repository_db import MovieRepository as SqlRepository
+from .database import SessionDep, SettingsDep from .repository import MovieRepository as InMemoryRepository from .repository_db import MovieRepository as SqlRepository